 CFS announces test results of seasonal food surveillance project on lap-mei

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department (FEHD) today (November 20) announced the test results of a recently completed seasonal food surveillance project on lap-mei.
-The test results of around 140 samples collected were satisfactory, except for a duck gizzard sample found with sodium content inconsistent with the declared content on its nutrition label, which was announced earlier.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department (FEHD) today (November 14) announced the test results of a recently completed seasonal food surveillance project on lap-mei.
+Around 140 samples were collected and all passed the tests.

-Chemical tests targeted veterinary drug residues and preservatives usually found in preserved food, as well as other food additives which may be used in the production process and colouring matters.
-For nutrition content analyses, the contents of energy, carbohydrates, protein, total fat, saturated fatty acids, trans fatty acids, sodium and sugars of the samples were tested to see if they were consistent with their declared values on the nutrition label.
+Chemical tests targeted veterinary drug residues and preservatives usually found in preserved food including nitrate and nitrite, as well as other food additives such as sulphur dioxide and colouring matters which may be used in the production process.
+For nutrition content analyses, the content values of energy, carbohydrates, protein, total fat, saturated fatty acids, trans fatty acids, sodium and sugars of the samples were tested to see if the test results comply with their declared values on the nutrition labels.

 "Members of the public should maintain a balanced diet and avoid excessive consumption of lap-mei in view of its nitrate/nitrite level and potential risk of nitrosamine, as well as relatively higher sodium, sugar and fat contents in some lap-mei.
 Infants are highly susceptible to nitrite toxicity and should avoid consuming lap-mei.
 The intake of lap-mei among young children should also be restricted.